 The Pilot Communities

 Agricultural communities facing acute debt stress are ideal initial participants.
 A farming cooperative near Grande Prairie or Lethbridge, plus a small business district in one urban centre, form the initial deployment.
+A participating credit union provides custody and fiat on-ramp services.

 The Grain Farmer – Month 8